flagpolejs/flagpole/docs/cli.md

 Specifies that type of output you want Flagpole to create.
 The defualt is this pretty colored console ASCII text.
 But there are other options:

 - browser - Formats it into HTML and opens it in your default web browser after
+- ci - Summary of suites and details on the failures only, no spinner
 - console - Default
 - csv - Comma separated
 - html - Outputs HTML to the console